Jokeren/Notes/README.md

 4. Implementing Strassen's Algorithm with BLIS
 5. Lightweight Dynamic Selection for Kernel-based Data-parallel Programming Model
 6. The Big Data Challenges of Connectomics
+7. Experimenting with Low-Overhead OpenMP Runtime on BG/Q

 ## Deep Learning